hoangduytran/blender-manual/manual/editors/video_sequencer/sequencer/sidebar/strip.rst

 Display Waveform
    Display an approximate waveform of the sound file inside of the Sound strip.
    The waveform reflects strip volume and its animation using :doc:`keyframes </animation/keyframes/introduction>`.

+   Clipping audio, i.e. values over 100% amplitude, will be shown in red in the waveform.

 .. _bpy.types.Sound.use_mono: